What is Divya Narendra's Net Worth?

 SumZero

 After finishing his time at Harvard, Narendra joined Credit Suisse as an analyst.
 He then moved to Sowood Capital.
 While working there, he also conceived the idea for what would become his next entrepreneurial business venture.
-Throughout his time working in investing, he had noticed an opportunity to create a virtual space for professional investors seeking new investment opportunities or who were looking to collaborate with each other on investment projects.
-He eventually decided to relocate back to New York to began creating a beta version of what turned into SumZero.
-He asked his former Harvard classmate, Aalap Mahadevia, to work on project with him.
+Throughout his time working in investing, he had noticed an opportunity to create a virtual space for professional investors seeking new investment opportunities or who were looking to collaborate on investment projects.
+He eventually decided to relocate back to New York to begin creating a beta version of what turned into SumZero.
+He asked his former Harvard classmate, Aalap Mahadevia, to work on the project with him.

 Throughout this time, Narendra was still involved in the lawsuit against Zuckerberg and Facebook.
-They finally reached a settlement which included both a large sum of money and stock in Facebook.
-Despite begin financially comfortable at this point, Narendra decided he was interested in returning to school.
+They finally reached a settlement that included both a large sum of money and stock in Facebook.
+Despite being financially comfortable at this point, Narendra decided he was interested in returning to school.
 In 2009, he enrolled in Northwestern University's JD-MBA program, which he completed in 2012.
 While in school, he continued developing SumZero.
 After finishing school, he began working on the project full-time.
 He was able to work with his former Harvard Connection collaborators, the Winklevoss brothers, who invested $1 million in SumZero.

 Since then, SumZero has grown steadily and has around 75,000 users.
-In order to join the community, prospective members must fill out an application which has varying requirements depending on what type of membership is sought.
+In order to join the community, prospective members must fill out an application with varying requirements depending on what type of membership is sought.
 As nearly 75% of applicants are rejected, it remains an exclusive community of professional investors.
 The platform is split into three sub-platforms: Research, Cap Intro, and Job Vault.
 The Research platform focuses on providing members with recommendations on publicly traded securities.
 The Cap Intro platform provides fund managers with opportunities by which to raise capital by connecting them with funders.
 The Job Vault acts as a job board for members seeking jobs in the investment community.
 While still pursuing other business opportunities, Narendra spends the majority of his time focused on the SumZero platform.

 Personal Life